Tyler Kolek (basketball): Personal life

-Kolek's father, Kevin Kolek, a retired police officer, played college basketball at Southeastern Massachusetts University (now the University of Massachusetts Dartmouth) and was named the Little East Conference Player of the Year twice.
+Kolek's father, Kevin Kolek, of Polish descent and a retired police officer, played college basketball at Southeastern Massachusetts University (now the University of Massachusetts Dartmouth) and was named the Little East Conference Player of the Year twice.
 His older brother, Brandon, played basketball at Franklin Pierce University.
 Kolek is Catholic.
+During the 2025–26 season, Kolek worked with a stylist to develop a reputation for his fashion sense.
+He was described in a 2026 article in GQ as one of the league's "rising style stars".